Choe Goun jeon: Features and significance

-Choe Goun jeon consists of numerous fables involving Choe Chiwon and thus, the interpretation of the work is quite particular.
+Choe Goun jeon consists of numerous fables involving Ch'oe Ch'i-wŏn and thus, the interpretation of the work is quite particular.
 Research on Choe Goun jeon can largely be classified into the following three categories: first, research that interprets Choe Goun jeon as expressing growing anti-China sentiment among Koreans and containing a nationalist consciousness; second, as a work that demonstrates a society that reveres talent and merit; third, that Choe Goun jeon demonstrates a critical consciousness towards anti-China sentiment founded upon the Joseon ideology of haedong doga and Joseon's ruling power.

-In the Gubi munhak daegye (구비문학대계 Complete Works of Korean Oral Literature), after surveying all the fables that refer to Choe Chiwon that have been transmitted to this day, the majority of them refer to Choe Chiwon as the son of a “golden pig.”
-In the last part of Choe Goun jeon, Choe Chiwon throws a talisman marked with the Chinese character for “pig” (猪) and returns to Silla.
+In the Gubi munhak daegye (구비문학대계 Complete Works of Korean Oral Literature), after surveying all the fables that refer to Ch'oe Ch'i-wŏn that have been transmitted to this day, the majority of them refer to Ch'oe Ch'i-wŏn as the son of a “golden pig.”
+In the last part of Choe Goun jeon, Ch'oe Ch'i-wŏn throws a talisman marked with the Chinese character for “pig” (猪) and returns to Silla.
 (In some versions of the text, he rides a blue lion and returns home).
-Although some versions of the story include an episode where Choe Chiwon himself declares that he is not the son of a golden pig, there is a possibility that this was a later modification in the novel in consideration of maintaining the story's rationality.
+Although some versions of the story include an episode where Ch'oe Ch'i-wŏn himself declares that he is not the son of a golden pig, there is a possibility that this was a later modification in the novel in consideration of maintaining the story's rationality.
 Moreover, the scenes where China sets up tests for Joseon can be interpreted as scenes that demonstrate China's sense of competitiveness with regard to Joseon.
 Similar stories to Choe Goun jeon include “The Child That Defeated the Chinese Emperor” and “The Old Man That Astonished Li Rusong.”